NunoJorge-NC/TinyTapeout_Workshop/docs/info.md

 ## How to test

 To test the project, one should try different input binary words.
-The output should only display the letter n (without the dot; outputs 0, 1, 2, 4, and 5 HIGH and the others LOW) when the input is 0b00010101.
+The output should only display the letter n (without the dot; outputs 0, 1, 2, 4, and 5 HIGH and the others LOW) when the input is 0b00010101 (21 in binary).

 ## External hardware